Direct Provider Session

 Provide the list of capabilities your application supports.
 We recommend starting with ["LaunchBrowser", "CaptureRedirect"] as a baseline (with fallback enabled) and building from there.

 If you want Trinsic's UI to step in to fill in any gaps in your application's capabilities, set the fallbackToHostedUi field to true.
-You must then additionally always specify a RedirectUrl and the LaunchBrowser and CaptureRedirect capabilities.
+You must then additionally always specify a redirectUrl and the LaunchBrowser and CaptureRedirect capabilities.

-If you are launching a Provider which will return a CaptureRedirect Collection Method, you must specify RedirectUrl.
+If you are launching a Provider which will return a CaptureRedirect Collection Method, you must specify redirectUrl.

-Save the returned sessionId in your database.
+Save the returned sessionId and resultsAccessKey in your database.

 Sample Request and Response Payloads